AndersonYong/URetinex-Net/README.md

 **Citation**
 ```
+If you find our work useful, please cite our paper by the following:

 @InProceedings{Wu_2022_CVPR,
     author    = {Wu, Wenhui and Weng, Jian and Zhang, Pingping and Wang, Xu and Yang, Wenhan and Jiang, Jianmin},
     title     = {URetinex-Net: Retinex-Based Deep Unfolding Network for Low-Light Image Enhancement},